Snapchat/KeyDB-docs/docs/commands.md

 * `h[ae]llo` subscribes to `hello` and `hallo,` but not `hillo`

 Use `\` to escape special characters if you want to match them verbatim.

 ---

+## PSYNC

+Initiates a replication stream from the master.

+The PSYNC command is called by KeyDB replicas for initiating a replication stream from the master.

+For more information about replication in KeyDB, please check the [replication page](/docs/replication).

+#### Return value:

+Non standard return value, a bulk transfer of the data followed by PING and write requests from the master.

+---